LFeitong/-FeitongLiu-.github.io/docs/index.md

 - I leanred how to deploy my react app to github pages (according to [this](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f)),and how to set up the workflow on github actions(according to [this](https://dev.to/dyarleniber/setting-up-a-ci-cd-workflow-on-github-actions-for-a-react-app-with-github-pages-and-codecov-4hnp)).

+## Week4
+- I watched the YouTube by Dr.Bart, and I created a simple app based on the content in the video [here](http://localhost:3000/feitong-app)
+- I haven't had time to enrich this app yet, but I'd like to make it serve different recipes just like the website I created earlier.
+- I've never leanred TypeScript or JavaScript before, so I spend several days this week read related materials and tutorials.
+Now I can use them in my React app development.( These are the websites that have been very helpful to me: [TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html),[JavaScript](https://www.codecademy.com/learn/introduction-to-javascript))
+- I spent most of my time creating a shopping cart site based on this [tutorial](https://www.youtube.com/watch?v=sfmL6bGbiN8).
+- I went through the bootstrap [tutorial](https://www.w3schools.com/bootstrap5/), it helped me to set up the layout, colors, buttons on my react app.
+I set up the bootstrap on react by [this](https://react-bootstrap.github.io/).
+- This week I focused on react development, and these are the sites where I learned how to use React. ([React Tutorial for Beginners](https://www.youtube.com/watch?v=Ke90Tje7VS0),[React JS Course for Beginners](https://www.youtube.com/watch?v=nTeuhbP7wdE))

 # Change Log